-If a student continues to be uncooperative, or engages in repeat behaviors of a similar nature to the first misconduct, they may be asked to take a second break from the community for 4 to 10 days.
-In addition to writing the paper addressing the restorative questions, the student will need to write a formal letter of apology to the school community explaining the nature of the wrongs done, and the concrete steps that will be taken to address the unacceptable behaviors in question.
+If a student continues to be uncooperative, or engages in repeat behaviors of a similar nature to the first misconduct, they may be asked to take a second break from the community.
 Prior to returning to the classroom, administration will meet with the student and their parent(s)/guardian(s) to discuss the items discussed in the letter and the steps necessary for restoring the student to full inclusion in the community.
 During the time away from school, the student is also responsible to complete any assignments that would be due during his/her time away.

-While the decision to require a student to take a break from the community will be up to the discretion of the Circle Leader and/or designated personnel, some common behaviors requiring students to take a temporary break from the community might include the following:
+Some common behaviors requiring students to take a temporary break from the community might include the following: